abuzaforfagun/MonthlyScheduler.Blazor/README.md

 * Enter the project name and click on Next.
 * Select API template and press Create.
 ![web api project creation 2](https://user-images.githubusercontent.com/24603959/79445305-44264180-7ffe-11ea-8169-ca3e6db90600.JPG)
-* Create a controller inside Controllers folder and name it as BillsController.
+* Create a controller inside the Controllers folder and name it as BillsController.
 * Add a reference of Domain project.
-* Move the dependency registration of BillService from the startp class of MonthlyBillScheduler.Server to startup class of MonthlyBillScheduler.API project.
+* Move the dependency registration of BillService from the startup class of MonthlyBillScheduler.Server to startup class of MonthlyBillScheduler.API project.
 * Do the dependency injection of BillService inside BillsController.
-This time we have no access of Inject attribute, and we do the constractor dependency injection.
+This time we have no access to Inject attribute, and we do the constructor dependency injection.
 ![Controller dependency injection](https://user-images.githubusercontent.com/24603959/79446075-7be1b900-7fff-11ea-9d2c-f2b06033d5ec.JPG)

 * Add actions for get, create, update and delete.